 Clyde Littlefield Holds The Record For inclusion on 7 touchdowns in a game.

 The SWC is formed to replace "town" play with college teams.
 Arkansas, Baylor, Oklohoma Sooners, Oklahoma State, Rice Owls, Southwestern Pirates, Texas Longhorns, and Texas A & M form the SWC to play "town" teams instead of "clubs".
 Southwestern Pirates leave SWC 2 years later.

 Training camps are banned

 Questionable and potentially offensive Yells at games are addressed

 Coach Allerdice had a great career as Longhorn head coach with a record of 33-7.
 He is also credited for developing Clyde Littlefield and Gus Dittmar.

 No good deed goes unpunished.
 Coach Allerdice resigns because of the "super critical nature of the Texas fans."

 1916- 7-2 Coach Eugene Van Gent

-First Bevo did not like crowds or his title, and he only last until half.
-It would take 20 years before UT tried again to try using a Longhorn as a mascot
+First Bevo did not like crowds or his title, and he only lasted until half.
+It would take 20 years before UT tried again to try using a Longhorn as a mascot again.

 1917- 1919 Coach Bill Juneau